jonnonz1/nz-statute-book/acts/public/2001/habeas-corpus-act-2001.md

 (5) If the constable is not in uniform and a person in actual occupation of the premises requires the constable to produce evidence of his or her authority, the constable must, before entering on the premises, produce his or her badge or other evidence of membership of the Police.

 ### 13 Powers if person detained is young person
-(1) In dealing with an application in relation to a detained person who is under the age of 18 years, the High Court may exercise the powers that are conferred on a Family Court by the Care of Children Act 2004.
+(1) In dealing with an application in relation to a detained person who is under the age of 18 years, the High Court may exercise the powers that are conferred on the Family Court by the Care of Children Act 2004.
-(2) If the substantive issue in an application is the welfare of a person under the age of 16 years, the High Court may, on its own initiative or at the request of a party to the proceeding, transfer the application to a Family Court.
+(2) If the substantive issue in an application is the welfare of a person under the age of 16 years, the High Court may, on its own initiative or at the request of a party to the proceeding, transfer the application to the Family Court.
 (3) An application referred under subsection (2) must be dealt with by the Family Court in all respects as if it were an application to that court under the Care of Children Act 2004.

 ### 14 Determination of applications